 Did you know that it’s an Australian regulation to have a tempering valve installed?
 Like most people, you might be wondering, what is a tempering valve?
-Here’s everything you could ever want to know about your tempering valve.
+Here’s everything you could ever want to know.

 What is a Tempering Valve?

-Tempering valves are a valve that restricts the temperature of hot water that can be used in your home.
+Tempering valves limit the temperature of hot water systems in Australian homes.
 More specifically, fixtures that use hot water for personal hygiene purposes, for example, the shower.
 It only takes half of a second for 70°C hot water to give a child third-degree burns.
-Hot water system tempering valves only allow a maximum of 50°C hot water to be used.

-A tempering valve is only required for homes that have a storage tank for their hot water.
-Homes that use continuous flow hot water don’t need these valves as there is no stored hot water which is prone to Leigonella bacteria growth.
+Only homes that have a storage tank for their hot water need a tempering valve.
+Homes with tankless continuous flow models don’t need these valves.
+This is because there is no stored hot water which is prone to Legionella bacteria growth.

 How Does a Hot Water Tempering Valve Work?

 For something that can control hot water temperature, tempering valves are quite simple in how they work.
 They are a three-way mixing valve.
 One allows hot water in, a second pulls cold water in from the water supply, and the third is the exit for the 50°C water.
-In between letting the hot and cold water in, and letting out the tempered water, the temperature of the water is adjusted.
+As the system lets in hot and cold water, it adjusts the temperature before letting out the tempered water.

-Inside the tempering valve is a thermostatic element.
-This is submerged in water and is sensitive to water temperature changes.
-In response to temperature changes, the thermostatic element expands and contracts.
+Inside the valve is a thermostatic element.
+A temperature-sensitive element, submerged in water, responds to changes in water temperature.
+In response to these changes, the thermostatic element expands and contracts.
 This motion controls a piston that opens and closes the three inlet and outlet valves.
-The piston action selectively mixes hot water with cold water to be mixed until 50°C is achieved.
-Then, and only then is the outlet valve opened to deliver hot water to the fixture.
+Through piston action, the system selectively mixes hot water with cold water until it reaches 50°C. Only then does it open the outlet valve to deliver hot water to the fixture.

-The thermostatic element is accurate within 3°C. This means that the hot water coming out of your fixture will be plus or minus 3°C to whatever temperature it is set to.
+The thermostatic element is accurate within 3°C. This means that the temperature of the hot water emerging from your fixture’s tap will be within plus or minus 3°C of the set temperature.

 Where is the Tempering Valve Located?

-Most tempering valves are installed at the hot water system.
-Alongside the tempering valve, isolating valves, line strainers and check valves must also be installed at the cold and hot water inlets.
-Depending on the water pressure, pressure reducing valves might also be required.
+Installers typically fit most tempering valves into the hot water system, and they must also install isolating valves, line strainers, and check valves at the cold and hot water inlets.
+Depending on the water pressure, you might also need to install pressure-reducing valves.

-Before installation even begins, the plumbing system must be flushed to prevent a buildup in the valve.
-This buildup will not only impact the performance of the tempering valve, but it will potentially void the warranty as well!
+Before installation even begins, you need to flush the plumbing system to prevent a build-up in the valve.
+This build-up will not only impact the performance of the tempering valve, but it will potentially void the warranty as well!

 Can You Adjust Tempering Valves?

 If you choose, however, your tempering valve can be set lower than the 50°C maximum!
-If you are installing a tempering valve with the intention of protecting the young or elderly, perhaps consider a thermostatic mixer.
+For example, if you’re installing a hot water unit that young children or elderly people will be using, perhaps consider a thermostatic mixer.
 We’ll be touching on this hot water valve shortly.

 What Happens When a Tempering Valve Fails?